iotaledger/wallet.rs/docs/libraries/nodejs/api_reference.md

 #### generateAddresses(amount)

-Generates amount new unused address and returns it.
+Generates the given amount of new unused addresses and returns it.

 | Param  | Type                | Default                | Description             |
 | ------ | ------------------- | ---------------------- | ----------------------- |